pedrobarrostech/traffic-plate-blobs/README.md

 # Traffic Plate Blobs

-Binary blobs of traffic plate used in my Term Papper.
+Binary blobs of traffic plate used in my term papper.